Nicaragua - Land of Lakes and Volcanoes

 Day 5-Free day on Ometepe Island; optional island tour or volcano hike

-Today you are at your leisure to make the most of this laidback island.
-There is plenty to do here, and we have a range of options from a hike to a viewpoint on Maderas Volcano, to a classic tour of the whole island with a stop for a traditional lunch.
-For those who want to learn more about the local Nicaraguan way of life at Ometepe, there is the chance to visit a women's co-operative here on the island.
+Today you're free to make the most of this laidback island.
+There is plenty to do here, and we have a range of options from a hike to a viewpoint on Maderas Volcano to a classic tour of the whole island with a stop for a traditional lunch.
+For those who want to learn more about the local Nicaraguan way of life at Ometepe, there is the chance to visit a women's cooperative here on the island.
 They are strongly focused on sustainable and community-based tourism here, and you will take a tour around the medicinal garden, learning about their homemade hibiscus wine and some of the restorative properties of the plants that are used for healing.
 Following this, you'll have a cooking class with the women to learn about and taste more of the local Nicaraguan cuisine.

 6